Why have art?

 Before and after art...

-Would you rather spend time in the rooms with the art or the one without?
-I think we can all agree the rooms with art seems more homey, with a cozy, friendly, vibe.
+Here's the test....would you rather spend time in the rooms with the art or the one without?
+I think we can all agree that the rooms with art appears more homey, with a cozy, friendly, vibe.

 Art Decor at Work